 We compromise in our relationships in order to build healthy ones, we compromise with coworkers for the betterment of our career and work environment, and we compromise with our children to show that we listen to them.
 But we never compromise on anything that diminishes our character or undermines our worth.

 This is not to say that refusing to compromise will not come at a cost.
 It often does.
 As an actress, your opportunities in the industry are limited if you refuse roles that include certain scenes.
 If you refuse to compromise with an inappropriate boss, you may lose your job.
 If you refuse to compromise with a boyfriend asking things of you that you are unwilling to give, you may very well lose that boyfriend.
-But if you don’t hold to the truth of your self-worth, clinging to the principals you have established, you lose so very much more.
+But if you don’t hold to the truth of your self-worth, clinging to the principles you have established, you lose so very much more.

 Be the woman you know you were meant to be.